 Resolve Stranger Danger with Paper Placemats

 Presenting to a group of people who don’t know each other?
 Facilitate the “getting to know each other” process by printing presentation paper placemats with photos and titles of each participant.
 On the back, print something meaningful to the group—whether it’s a common mission statement or a meeting agenda.
-People crave the utility of printouts during meetings, with 64 percent of employees preferring agendas and documents distributed on paper.

 Make Your Presentation Personal